-Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Installed page.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace and choose Extensions and Updates from the menu) and switch to the Installed page.

-Click the button at the top-right of the Platform region.
-This accesses the Configure Platform page, which presents the core feature set for the software including platform extensions and is identical in content to that found on the Select Design Functionality page of the Altium NEXUS Installer.
+Click the button, at the top-right of the Platform region.
+This accesses the Configure Platform page, presenting the core feature set for the software - including platform extensions - and is identical in content to that found on the Select Design Functionality page of the Altium NEXUS Installer.

 Make changes to the core functionality of your Altium NEXUS installation by configuring the platform from within the Extensions & Updates view.

-Make changes to the installed core feature set as required by checking/unchecking the box next to a feature.
-Modifications are distinguished by the applicable entry becoming bold.
-Once modifications have been made, click the button at the top-right of the page.
-A confirmation dialog will open; click OK to apply the changes and restart Altium NEXUS.
-The instance of Altium NEXUS will close and a window will appear showing progress in terms of download of the files required to implement the change(s) followed by the installation of those files.
+Make changes to the installed core feature set as required, by checking/unchecking the box next to a feature - modifications are distinguished by the applicable entry becoming bold.
+Once modifications have been made, click the button, at the top-right of the page.
+A confirmation dialog will appear, click OK to apply the changes and restart Altium NEXUS.
+The instance of Altium NEXUS will close and a window will appear showing progress, in terms of download of the files required to implement the change(s), followed by the installation of those files.

 Altium NEXUS will then be restarted.

 The Altium NEXUS Installer wizard will be presented.
-Log in through the Account Log In pop-up window, after which you will be taken to the Select Design Functionality page.
-Make changes to the installed core feature set as required then click Next.
+Login through the Account Log In pop-up window, after which you will be taken to the Select Design Functionality page.
+Make changes to the installed core feature set as required and click Next.

 Modify the installation at any stage by changing the core functionality installed.